Introducing Minimalism in Investing:

 Finance is not as complicated as one visualizes it to be.
 It may be at times, but it need not be for everyone, all the time.

 From where we were to where we are today, every sector, industry, and business has had its fair amount of change and so do the Finance business.
-Similarly, today, we have got products offered by the Mutual Fund, PMS and such the usage is easier now than ever.
+Similarly, today, we have got products offered by Mutual Funds, and PMS and such passive investing is easier now than ever.

 In fact, other than handing over the money to these institutions, an investor is required not to do anything but wait.